dooreelko/anthill/README.md

 });
 ```

-it packages current application into an image, setting entrypoint to be `ENTRYPOINT ["node", "/var/app/dist/src/run.js"]`.
+it packages current application into an image, setting entry point to be `ENTRYPOINT ["node", "/var/app/dist/src/run.js"]`.

 The `run.js`, in turn, calls the architecture and implementation building (so that all `ApiServer`s register themselves in the runtime registry), and then picks the one to run, passed via the container's `CMD`:
 ```typescript